 Application apply summer program Foresight Prep @ Oberlin College application information, how to apply, requirements, deadline

-Scholarship applications will still be encouraged and considered after February 15 on a funds-available basis.
+Scholarship applications are still encouraged and considered after this date on a funds-available basis.

 Students are accepted on a rolling basis—all students are strongly encouraged to apply early, to ensure slots are available.
 Join our mailing list for regular updates!

 - Complete the online application.
 We recommend you read the application thoroughly prior to completing it, and take adequate time to draft your answers, particularly to the short essay question.